ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 from that query that can then be used in a comparison, or as a *function argument*.

+Filter selectors may use function extensions, which are covered in {{fnex}}.
 Within the logical expression for a filter selector, function expressions can be used to operate on nodelists and values.
 The set of available functions is extensible, with a number of